Leonetienne/Tubio/README.md

 If you opt for unleashing Tubio on your LAN, i would **strongly** recommend enabling the whitelist!
 You can do this either in the `config.json` or in /settings.
 Either way, it is a json-array of strings which represent IPv4 addresses.

-## Setup (Windows)
+## Setup (Linux)
-#### Install yt-dlp.exe:
-1) Download the latest Tubio build from [here](https://github.com/Leonetienne/Tubio/releases).
+1) Clone this repository and build it with cmake
-2) Create some folder on your pc.
+2) Create some folder on your system.
 This will be the installation folder.
-3) Dump in the contents of the Tubio build you just downloaded.
+3) In this folder, dump the contents of /Tubio/.
-4) Launch vcredist_x86.exe and install it.
-This will install Microsoft Visual C++ 2010 Redistributable Package (x86) which is needed for dependencies.
-5) Launch VC_redist.x64.exe and install it.
-This will install Microsoft Visual C++ 2015/17/19 Redistributable Package (x64) which is needed to run Tubio.exe
-6) Launch Tubio.exe
-7) Navigate to `http://localhost/settings` and click "Update ytdl", as the version Tubio shipped with might be out of date.
-8) &lt;Optional&gt;: Set up `Tubio.exe` to launch with windows to have it\`s service always at hand.
+4) Install python3 and then yt-dlp via `pip install yt-dlp`.
+5) Launch the tubio executable
-9) Enjoy &lt;3
+6) Enjoy &lt;3

 ## Frequently Asked Questions
 ### My downloads hang at 99% or 100%